weigao95/kPAM/README.md

 - [kPAM action planning given 3D keypoints]()
 - [Grasp Planning]()

 After these operations, the remaining task is to apply the planned kPAM action to the grasped object, which is essentially a rigid transformation on the robot end-effector.
-This part is platform-specific and you might implement it according to your robot.
+This part is platform-specific and you might implement it according to your own robot interface.

 ### Training Data